Foundation of Melbourne: Establishment of Melbourne

-Both Batman and Fawkner settled in the new town, which had several interim names, including Batmania and Bearbrass, before being officially named Melbourne on 10 April 1837 by Governor Richard Bourke in honour of the British Prime Minister, Lord Melbourne.
+Both Batman and Fawkner settled in the new town, which had several interim names, including Batmania, Bearbrass, Bearport, Dutergalla, Glenelg, Neramnew, and The Settlement, before being officially named Melbourne on 10 April 1837 by Governor Richard Bourke in honour of the British Prime Minister, Lord Melbourne.

 Batman and his family settled at what became known as Batman's Hill, at the western end of Collins Street, an area now covered by the Spencer Street railway yards.
 He built a house at the base of the hill in April 1836.
 Batman's health quickly declined after 1835 as syphilis had disfigured and crippled him, and he became estranged from his wife, convict Elizabeth Callaghan.
 They had had seven daughters and a son.
 His son drowned in the Yarra River.

-Fawkner became a local publican, running Melbourne's first hotel on the corner of William St and Flinders Lane.
+Fawkner became a local publican, running Melbourne's first hotel on the corner of William Street and Flinders Lane.
 He founded the Melbourne Advertiser, the city's first newspaper, in 1838.
 He became a major landowner at Pascoe Vale north of Melbourne.
 A contentious figure, he involved himself heavily in politics and in 1851 he was elected to the first Legislative Council of the Port Phillip District, and in 1856 he was elected to the first Parliament of the self-governing colony of Victoria, as MLC for Central Province.
 In Melbourne as in Launceston, Fawkner made many enemies, before dying as the grand old man of the colony on 4 September 1869 in Smith Street, Collingwood at the age of 77.
 At his government-appointed public funeral over 200 carriages were present, and 15,000 persons were reported to have lined the streets on his burial day, 8 September 1869.
 He was buried at the Melbourne General Cemetery.
 He and Eliza did not have any children.

 Both Batman and Fawkner have many streets, parks and other places in Melbourne named after them.
 There was a federal electorate of Batman from 1906 to 2019 before being renamed to Cooper, and there was an electorate of Fawkner from 1913 to 1969.
 There is a suburb called Fawkner and Fawkner's estate at Pascoe Vale is now also a suburb.